andrew/ultimate-awesome/README.md

 - [awesome-bug-bounty](https://github.com/djadmin/awesome-bug-bounty) - A comprehensive curated list of available Bug Bounty & Disclosure Programs and Write-ups.
 - [gans-awesome-applications](https://github.com/nashory/gans-awesome-applications) - Curated list of awesome GAN applications and demo.
 - [awesome-devsecops](https://github.com/devsecops/awesome-devsecops) - An authoritative list of awesome devsecops tools with the help from community experiments and contributions.
+- [Awesome-Prompt-Engineering](https://github.com/promptslab/Awesome-Prompt-Engineering) - This repository contains a hand-curated resources for Prompt Engineering with a focus on Generative Pre-trained Transformer (GPT), ChatGPT, PaLM etc .
 - [Awesome-Video-Diffusion](https://github.com/showlab/Awesome-Video-Diffusion) - A curated list of recent diffusion models for video generation, editing, and various other applications.
 - [awesome-typescript](https://github.com/dzharii/awesome-typescript) - A collection of awesome TypeScript resources for client-side and server-side development.
 Write your awesome JavaScript in TypeScript.
 - [awesome-knowledge-graph](https://github.com/husthuke/awesome-knowledge-graph) - 整理知识图谱相关学习资料.